-The clip has already accumulated more than 1.1 million views, 84,200 likes, nearly 4,000 comments, and close to 10,000 shares in just a few hours.
+The clip has already accumulated over 1.1 million views, 84,200 likes, nearly 4,000 comments, and around 10,000 shares in just a few hours.

 This wave of creative reunions has direct roots in the massive Cuban exodus: between 2021 and 2024, approximately 1.79 million people left Cuba, and family separations often last for years.

-In May 2026, coinciding with the period following Mother's Day in Cuba, a new wave of this type of content was recorded, featuring multiple viral Cuban reunions that gathered millions of interactions on TikTok.
+In May 2026, coinciding with the period following Mother's Day in Cuba, a new wave of this type of content was recorded, featuring multiple viral Cuban reunions that garnered millions of interactions on TikTok.

 Filed under: